This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Hygrometer Usage

-- Calibrate your hygrometer regularly for accurate readings
+- Calibrate regularly for pinpoint accuracy

 Essential Hiding Spots and Enrichment Items